taylorak/checkbook/README.md

 $ cd checkbook
 ```

-Install all the modules used by the project using `npm install` from the project's root directory.
+Install all the modules used by the project using `npm install --python=python2.7` from the project's root directory.

 Create the database that will hold all the user and checkbook information.
 There should already be a script in the db/ directory that will do the work for you.
 Run it by executing this command:
 ```